-- (1) Represents the amount of incentive bonus earned under the Annual Incentive Plan.
-For more information regarding the Annual Incentive Plan, see "Compensation Discussion and Analysis." - (2) Amounts for 2022 include 401(k) matching contributions and disability and insurance coverage benefits for Messrs.
+- (1) Represents the amount of incentive bonus earned under the Annual Incentive Plan, including the AIP Equity Component which settled on February 23, 2024 in the form of restricted stock units having a grant date value equal to the AIP Equity Component.
+For more information regarding the Annual Incentive Plan, see "Compensation Discussion and Analysis." - (2) Amounts for 2023 include 401(k) matching contributions and disability and insurance coverage benefits for Messrs.
 Lorberbaum, Brunk, Wellborn and De Cock.
 Amounts also include auto benefits for Messrs.
-Lorberbaum, Brunk and De Cock, with Mr. De Cock's auto benefit totaling \$10,289.
-With respect to Mr. Wellborn, amount also includes payment for an annual physical. - (3) Represents restricted stock units awarded pursuant to the Senior Executive LTIP for performance during the period ended December 31, 2021 and awarded on March 4, 2022.
-The grant date fair value of the restricted stock units is equal to the number of units issued times the closing trading price of the Company's stock on the grant date (\$137.35). - (4) On April 1, 2021, Mr. Brunk was appointed as the Company's Chief Financial Officer.
-He had previously served as the Company's Corporate Controller and Chief Accounting Officer.
-Only Mr. Brunk's compensation for 2022 and 2021 is presented above, since Mr. Brunk was not a named executive officer in 2020. - (5) Mr. Thiers' salary is paid in euro and calculated pursuant to his service agreement.
+Lorberbaum, Brunk and De Cock, with Mr. De Cock's auto benefit totaling \$10,044.
+With respect to Mr. Wellborn, amount also includes payment for an annual physical. - (3) Represents restricted stock units awarded pursuant to the Senior Executive LTIP for performance during the period ended December 31, 2022 and awarded on February 28, 2023.
+The grant date fair value of the restricted stock units is equal to the number of units issued times the closing trading price of the Company's stock on the grant date (\$102.85). - (4) Represents (i) restricted stock units awarded pursuant to the Senior Executive LTIP for performance during the period ended December 31, 2022 and awarded on February 28, 2023 and (ii) restricted stock units granted on April 26, 2023 as a retention award.
+The grant date fair value of the restricted stock units awarded pursuant to the Senior Executive LTIP is equal to the number of units issued times the closing trading price of the Company's stock on the grant date (\$102.85).
+The grant date fair value of the restricted stock units awarded pursuant to Mr. Wellborn's retention award are equal to the number of units issued times the closing trading price of the Company's stock on the grant date (\$94.86) - (5) Mr. Thiers' salary is paid in euro and calculated pursuant to his service agreement.
 Amounts reported in U.S. dollars fluctuate based on changes in foreign exchange rates.
-This amount represents the approximate dollar value of his base salary and annual incentive award, converted to U.S. dollars using the euro to dollar exchange rate of 1.06 for 2022, 1.13 for 2021 and 1.21 for 2020. - 26 2023 Proxy Statement | Mohawk Industries, Inc.
+This amount represents the approximate dollar value of his base salary and annual incentive award, converted to U.S. dollars using the euro to dollar exchange rate of 1.09 for 2023, 1.06 for 2022 and 1.13 for 2021.

-2022 Grants of Plan-Based Awards
+2023 Grants of Plan-Based Awards